brendonvan/This-Is-Spotify/README.md

 User navigates to the site and interacts by searching for tracks to listen to, hitting the Like button to add them to a Liked tracks playlist, and create, update, and delete playlists.
 Users will enjoy a great interface as he/she can search for any track thanks to the Spotify API.

 Three key features for our MVP:
-1. Search for any track due to Spotify API
+1. Search for any track using Spotify's API
 2. Creating and storing playlists
 3. Ability to Like tracks and add them to a Liked playlist